-Disabling conditions can cause many other losses and damages to the disabled person and his/her family.
-As soon as you face disability issues, you must apply for disability benefits with a reputed social security disability lawyer in San Marcos TX.
+Disabling conditions can cause many other losses and damages to the disabled person and the family.
+As soon as you face disability issues, you must apply for disability benefits with the help of a reputed SSD lawyer in San Marcos TX.

 You can apply for disability under two programs:

 There are important differences in these programs.
 SSDI requires that you have a work history, with work credits assigned for each year.
 SSI does not have a work requirement.
 SSI typically serves individuals of limited means and resources.